Dyspareunia or Painful Intercourse

 Types of Dyspareunia

-The location of the pain is a valuable clue that can help you better understand and identify the type of dyspareunia you may be experiencing.
+The location of the pain is an important clue.
+It can help you understand and identify the type of dyspareunia you may have.

-Experiencing pain during intercourse is a common concern that can be categorized as primary, secondary, complete, or situational.
+Many people experience pain during intercourse, and they can categorize it as primary, secondary, complete, or situational.

-Primary Pain refers to the experience of pain that has been there since the individual initiated sexual activity.
+Primary pain refers to the experience of pain that has been there since the individual's initiation of sexual activity.

-Secondary Pain arises after the experience of painless sexual activity.
+Secondary pain arises subsequent to the experience of painless sexual activity.

-Situational Pain refers to the occurrence of pain exclusively during specific circumstances or postures.
+Situational pain refers to the occurrence of pain exclusively during specific circumstances or specific postures.

 Signs and Symptoms of Dyspareunia